MAHMOUDRR707/Image-Classification-using-AWS-SageMaker/README.md

 ## Hyperparameter Tuning
 What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search

+ **- for HPO.PY file  used for  retrieve the best best hyperparameters from all your training jobs**

 I worked on different parameters like LR , batch_size and epochs and best of them :

 LR : 0.00604276152932198